protocol/nft-website/docs/tutorial/end-to-end-experience.md

 }
 ```

 As you can see, calling the smart contract function is mostly like calling a normal JavaScript function, thanks to the [ethers.js smart contract library](https://docs.ethers.io/v5/).
 However, since the `mintToken` function modifies the blockchain's state, it can't return a value right away.
-This is because the function call creates an ethereum transaction, and there's no way to know for sure that the block containing the transaction will actually be mined and incorporated into the blockchain.
-For example, there may not be enough gas to pay for the transaction.
+This is because the function call creates an Ethereum transaction, and there's no way to know for sure that the block containing the transaction will actually be mined and incorporated into the blockchain — for example, there may not be enough gas to pay for the transaction.

-To get the token id for our new NFT, we need to call `tx.wait()`, which waits until the transaction has been confirmed.
-The token id is wrapped inside a `Transfer` event, which is emitted by the base contract when a new token is created or transferred to a new owner.
-By inspecting the transaction receipt returned from `tx.wait()`, we can pull the token id out of the `Transfer` event.
+To get the token ID for our new NFT, we need to call `tx.wait()`, which waits until the transaction has been confirmed.
+The token ID is wrapped inside a `Transfer` event, which is emitted by the base contract when a new token is created or transferred to a new owner.
+By inspecting the transaction receipt returned from `tx.wait()`, we can pull the token ID out of the `Transfer` event.

 ### Storing NFT data on IPFS